 How Long Do Salmon Hold In A Pool

 Salmon can hold for a long time in a pool where disturbance levels are not too high and a well run salmon beat will keep the rod pressure limited so as not to move salmon on or switch them off completely from taking a fly.
 The less salmon see of a fly or lure the more likely chance there is of a fish taking but many anglers don't fully understand this as often you'll see pools stuffed with fish that won't look at anything and that is often a sure sign of over-fishing.

 Another fact I've discovered over the decades of being professionally involved in this business is that when a salmon is caught and released the fish will not immediately resume its upstream journey but will sit in that pool for days, weeks or sometimes months before eventually moving on.
 On the River Tay catching an early Spring salmon (even in high water) and releasing it was a certain way of setting up a 'live decoy' in the pool which would naturally attract other running fish to stop.

 Salmon Attract Other Salmon

-The more salmon that are caught and released the more a pool will fill up with other salmon too until such times as a high water flood moves them on.
+The more salmon that are caught and released the more a pool will fill up with other salmon too until such times as the next big spate moves them on.
 What I've just mentioned has been carefully assessed through decades of observing salmon behaviour and I've seen this work on many occasions over the decades.
 There's much more to salmon behaviour than most people realise and that's why it's important to consult with only those who have spent enough time observing salmon behavioural traits through professional career based riverbank experience which should make good sense.

 D-U-N-S No: 22-265-4509